Services Offered: Third Party Analytics

 HypeAuditor’s only real downside is that it’s pretty limited when working with groups as a whole.
 All the reports you get for each influencer can be found in the “Reports” tab, and from there you can organise these into lists.
 But there’s really not much you can do with them.
 You’ll be given the sum of their quality followers and authentic engagements at the top of the list, and then you’ll see each influencer listed with some basic stats.

 That’s a good starting point, but it’s in need of a better ending.
 Being able to get a full report that aggregates all their audiences would be incredibly useful.

 HypeAuditor doesn’t have too many direct competitors out there at the moment.
 Many platforms will provide some of the same data used to identify fraud, but it’s still incumbent on the user to do the research and make the determination.
 Those that are automating fraud prevention aren’t doing it to the same level.
 Because HypeAuditor comes at the question from a different perspective—mainly, how good is an influencer’s audience, instead of how bad—they’re coming up with more answers than anyone.
 You only need a few bits of info to determine an audience is fake; you need much more than this to demonstrate their quality.

 It would be great to see the developers add some more data and functionality to the lists feature.
 It’s currently pretty new, anyway, so it’s safe to expect that these will get more robust.
 But I wouldn’t expect to see them offer much more than that and run the risk of bloat.
 I like that HypeAuditor is built for one thing—determining audience quality.
-That it was built and offered as a separate product from HypeFactory, and the company has another IM related product called Aurora—is promising.
+That it was built and offered as a separate product and the company has another IM related product called Aurora—is promising.
 You don’t necessarily have to get bigger to get better, and the HypeAuditor folks obviously understand that.

 Services Offered: Third Party Analytics